 What It's Like to Party When You Have One Arm

-Until I realised my disability could become an edgy accessory, I spent college dodging frat guys mesmerised by the fact that I was born without a left arm below the elbow.
+Until I realized my disability could become an edgy accessory, I spent college dodging frat guys mesmerized by the fact that I was born without a left arm below the elbow.

 The first thing I learned at college was that you need two hands to operate a keg.
 I only have one; I was born missing my left arm just below the elbow.
 You might think that adolescence was hell for someone like me, but once my classmates knew who I was and that I had one hand, they barely teased me about it.
 It wasn't until I started partying that people made comments about my disability.

 It's complicated being someone that likes attention, dressing up, and talking to strangers but is also made uncomfortable by those same things.
 I was always aware that I was different; even beyond my disability, I have a pretty distinct style.
 (Today, I always dress in black and top off my outfits with a choker and thigh-high boots.)
 But I wasn't profoundly aware that other people saw me that way until I got to college.
 Leave it to drunk people to say whatever they think.

 Read more: Confessions of a Cheating Disabled Athlete